-Structured data will show reviews, price and stock information directly in the search results for products.
-This also boost click rates as the customers are better informed already from the search result page.
+Structured data will show reviews, price, and stock information directly in the search results for products.
+This also boosts click rates as the customers are better informed already from the search result page.

 Make sure you have permanent redirects of old URLs.
 Proper HTTP 301 header information should be sent.
 This will inform Google that the page has permanently moved and will update its index.
 Browsers are automatically redirected when they hit a HTTP 301 redirect header so customers will also find the new page automatically.